 Even though you're not buying a new property, moving your mortgage does involve some legal work.
-You'll need to appoint a solicitor or licensed conveyancer to deal with this.
-To find one, you could ask friends for recommendations or search for firms registered locally.
+We will appoint a solicitor or licenced conveyancer from our approved panel to cover the standard legal work—there is no charge for this service.

 5. Valuing your property